sujaytorvi/Sentence-Transformers-Multi-Task-Learning/README.md

         }
 ```

+## Sentence Transformer and Multi-Task Transformer Model

+The sentence transformer model is designed to convert sentences into fixed-length vector representations, capturing semantic meaning.
+It uses a transformer architecture, which is effective in handling the relationships between words in a sentence.
+By utilizing multi-head attention mechanisms, it can focus on different parts of the sentence simultaneously, creating rich, contextual embeddings.

+The multi-task transformer model extends this idea by sharing the transformer backbone across multiple NLP tasks.
+In this project, we handle Named Entity Recognition (NER) and Sentiment Analysis using a single transformer backbone.
+Each task has its own output head, allowing the model to leverage shared knowledge from the transformer while providing specialized outputs for each task.
+This approach improves efficiency and often results in better overall performance by sharing learned representations.

+## Task 3: Training Considerations

+### Freezing the Entire Network
+If the entire network is frozen, it means no weights will be updated during training.
+This approach is useful when the model is already pre-trained and we want to use it for inference without further fine-tuning.
+The advantage is that it preserves the learned features, but the downside is that it doesn't adapt to new data.

+### Freezing Only the Transformer Backbone
+Freezing only the transformer backbone while allowing the task-specific heads to train can be beneficial when the backbone is pre-trained on a large corpus.
+This way, we retain the generalized language understanding of the transformer and adapt only the task-specific parts to our new tasks.
+This approach balances preserving useful pre-trained features and tailoring the model to specific tasks.

+### Freezing Only One of the Task-Specific Heads
+Freezing only one task-specific head allows us to improve the performance of the other task without affecting the frozen one.
+This is useful in scenarios where one task is well-learned and we want to focus on improving the other.
+It ensures stability for the frozen task while allowing flexibility for the other.

+### Transfer Learning Approach
+For transfer learning, we would start with a pre-trained transformer model like BERT.
+Initially, we would freeze the transformer layers and train only the task-specific heads to adapt them to our tasks.
+After achieving satisfactory performance, we could unfreeze some of the transformer layers to fine-tune the entire model.
+This approach leverages the rich, pre-trained features of models like BERT while allowing customization for specific tasks.

+## Task 4: Layer-Wise Learning Rate Implementation

+### Rationale for Specific Learning Rates
+Using a custom learning rate scheduler allows us to set different learning rates for different layers.
+Typically, lower learning rates are set for pre-trained layers to avoid disrupting their learned features, while higher learning rates are used for newly added layers to enable faster adaptation.
+This strategy helps in achieving stable and effective training.

+## Key Decisions and Insights

+### Task 3 and Task 4 Summary
+In Task 3, we discussed various training scenarios, emphasizing the balance between preserving pre-trained features and adapting to new tasks.
+The rationale behind freezing strategies and the approach to transfer learning were highlighted to leverage the strengths of pre-trained models effectively.

+For Task 4, implementing a custom learning rate scheduler was crucial for fine-tuning the model efficiently.
+By assigning lower learning rates to pre-trained layers and higher rates to new layers, we achieved a balance between stability and adaptability.
+These strategies collectively enhance the model's performance and robustness, making it well-suited for multi-task learning scenarios.

 ## References
 - [TensorFlow](https://www.tensorflow.org/)
 - [Keras](https://keras.io/)

 Feel free to raise an issue or submit a pull request if you have any suggestions or improvements!